mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-12-18-color-picker.md

   <img src="{{ site.url }}/images/paper-53-color-photo-import-button.jpg" alt="import photos in Paper">
 </figure>

-Once you have a photo on the canvas you can sample its colors:
+Once you have a photo on the canvas you can sample its colors same as before:

 1. Tap the small circle inside of the **Color Mixer** tool.
 2. Tap the eyedropper.